1. Who we are: MSC Cruises and the companies of our group

 g.
 The right not to be subject to a decision based solely on automated processing, including profiling, which produces legal effects concerning you or which similarly significantly affects you.
 In accordance with Article 22 GDPR, you may exercise this right unless the processing is necessary for entering into, or performance of, a contract between you and MSC Cruises S.A. or one of the companies of our group; or is authorised by Union or Member State law to which we are subject and which also lays down suitable measures to safeguard your rights and freedoms and legitimate interests; or if the processing is based on the your explicit consent.

 h.
-The right to lodge a complaint with a supervisory authority, in particular in the Member State of your habitual residence, place of work or place of the alleged infringement, if you consider that the processing of personal data relating to him or her infringes this Regulation, in accordance with Article 77 GDPR.
+The right to lodge a complaint with a supervisory authority, in particular in the Member State of your habitual residence, place of work or place of the alleged infringement, if you consider that the processing of personal data relating to him or her infringes the GDPR, in accordance with Article 77 GDPR.

 6. Changes to this Information Notice